aws-amplify/amplify-category-api/packages/amplify-graphql-api-construct/API.md

 import { Duration } from 'aws-cdk-lib';
 import { IBucket } from 'aws-cdk-lib/aws-s3';
 import { IFunction } from 'aws-cdk-lib/aws-lambda';
+import { IGraphqlApi } from 'aws-cdk-lib/aws-appsync';
 import { IRole } from 'aws-cdk-lib/aws-iam';
+import { ITable } from 'aws-cdk-lib/aws-dynamodb';
 import { IUserPool } from 'aws-cdk-lib/aws-cognito';
 import { SchemaFile } from 'aws-cdk-lib/aws-appsync';
 import { TransformerPluginProvider } from '@aws-amplify/graphql-transformer-interfaces';